This article includes links to our travel partners at TripAdvisor, where you can read traveller reviews, book tours and plan your visit to Dublin.

 - How to get there: Several buses operate from Dublin Airport to Swords town.
 Here is a link to Google Maps to check your options.

-- Plan your visit: Visit TripAdvisor for more information about visiting Swords Castle, to book a tour or read traveller reviews.
+- Plan your visit: Visit TripAdvisor for more information about visiting Swords Castle, book a tour or read traveller reviews.

 Airport Transportation

-Buses to Dublin city centre depart from outside terminals 1 and 2 and take from 20 to 40 minutes, depending on the final stop and bus company.
+Buses to Dublin city centre depart from outside terminals 1 and 2 and take 20 to 40 minutes, depending on the final stop and bus company.
 Here are some of the many bus companies you can choose from:

 - Aircoach: This is another popular option.
 This company is slightly cheaper, with a ticket costing 7 euros, but is a bit slower, taking you to the city centre in about 30 to 45 minutes.